 Overview

 Georgia has substantial potential for tourism development due to its natural beauty, varied topography, pleasant climate, unique cuisine, and rich culture and history.
-To facilitate tourism, the Georgian government has eased its visa regime, increased highway construction, privatized entertainment parks and hotels, and established limited tax incentives for tour operators.
-New developments throughout the country – including in the sea resort of Batumi; in the ski resorts of Gudauri, Goderdzi, Bakuriani, and Mestia; and in the winegrowing region of Kakheti - are bolstering Georgia as an attractive tourism destination.
-Amidst this development, Georgia received 9.4 million international visitors in 2019, a record number and an eight percent increase over 2018.
-Although the tourism sector suffered due to the COVID-19 pandemic, it started recovering in 2021 and 2022.
-Tourism infrastructure development will require continued significant investment and rehabilitation of assets, such as hotels, restaurants, sport facilities, and ski resorts.
-The state-owned Partnership Fund and privately held Georgian Co-Investment Fund (GCIF) are looking at investment opportunities in tourism infrastructure in the Imereti, Adjara, and Kakheti regions, among others.
-These funds are interested in collaborating with interested investors.
+The tourism sector accounted for around 15 percent of Georgia’s GDP in 2024 and continued to grow.
+To facilitate tourism, the Georgian government eased its visa regime, increased highway construction, privatized entertainment parks and hotels, and established limited tax incentives for tour operators.
+New developments throughout the country – including in the sea and the ski resorts of Batumi, Gudauri, Goderdzi, Bakuriani, and Mestia, as well as in the winegrowing region of Kakheti - are bolstering Georgia as an attractive tourism destination.
+Tourism development will require continued significant investment and restoration of infrastructure, such as hotels, restaurants, sport facilities, ski resorts, spa facilities, and activities for tourists.

-Citizens from Georgia’s neighboring countries made up the largest share of international visitors in 2021.
-The government has prioritized diversification of tourists from other places with increased flights from the Middle East and looks to turn Georgia into a four-season tourist destination.
-The government also promotes medical, entertainment, sports, wine, and eco tourism.
-‘Check In Georgia’ is an example of a government project that supports turning Georgia into a regional cultural and entertainment center.
+Citizens from Georgia’s neighboring countries made up the largest share of international visitors in 2024, with Russia being the largest source.
+The government prioritized diversification of high-value tourists with increased flights from Europe, the Middle East, and Central Asia and has a liberal visa policy regime that welcomes digital nomads.
+Looking to turn Georgia into a four-season tourist destination, the government also promotes medical, entertainment, sports, wine, and ecotourism.

 Georgian tour operators report an increase in tourists in both summer and winter, particularly in adventure and cultural tourism.
-Despite this interest in travel to Georgia, suitable accommodations outside of the capital and the major resort areas are still scarce because facilities have not been maintained or do not exist.
+Despite this interest in travel to Georgia, suitable accommodations outside of the capital and the major resort areas are still limited because facilities have not been maintained or do not exist.
 The seaside resorts of Batumi and Kobuleti are undergoing rapid development.
-Foreign investments have supported construction of high-end hotels throughout the country, such as Sheraton, Radisson, Biltmore, Marriott, Hilton, Best Western, Windham, Millennium, and Rixos, with more in development.
+Foreign investments have supported construction of high-end hotels throughout the country, such as Sheraton, Radisson, Biltmore, Marriott, Hilton, Hyatt, Best Western, Windham, Millennium, and Rixos, with more in development.
+Operators in the hospitality industry increasingly seek to develop destinations outside of the traditional tourist regions of Tbilisi and Batumi in the more rural regions of Georgia.
 To develop new tourism destinations, the government is promoting seaside areas, and the mountainous towns of Svaneti and Racha, by building the needed infrastructure and offering concessionary terms to potential investors.

 Opportunities